exercism/v2-website/README.md

 ## Troubleshooting
 ### MySQL < 5.7
-The following error is seen using MySQL prior to version 5.7 a discussed at gogs/gogs#4894.
+The following error is seen using MySQL prior to version 5.7 as discussed at [gogs/gogs#4894](https://github.com/gogs/gogs/issues/4894).
 ```
 $ bundle exec rake exercism:setup
 Mysql2::Error: Specified key was too long; max key length is 767 bytes: